40+ Interesting Facts About France

 - France has 44 UNESCO World Heritage Sites.
 The country is at the 4th spot in the list of most such sites.

 - France has the 4th highest number of Nobel Prizes in the world.
 The country has won 16 Nobel Prizes in Literature, the highest in the world.
 (Source)

 - In 1879, Paris became the first western capital to have a mayor of African descent.
 (Source)

 - The world’s first artificial face and heart transplants were operated successfully in France.
 These operations were performed in 2005 and 2013, respectively.
 (Source)

 - The origin of denim fabric is in France.

 - French is the official language of 29 countries.
 Most of these countries are in Africa.
 (Source)

 - France is famous for its tricolor flag.
 But the country had a plain white flag from 1814 to 1830.
 (Source)

-- Many famous scientific inventions have French origin.
-A few of the most important French inventions that are still useful are the metric system, Braille, parachute, hairdryer, stethoscope, and many others.
+- Many famous scientific inventions have French origins.
+A few of the most significant French inventions still useful are the metric system, Braille, parachute, hairdryer, stethoscope, and many others.